CBD Oil Guide: Complete Guide to Types, Spectrum and Benefits

 - 5%: ideal if you are new to CBD and want to start slow

-- 20–30%: for experienced users who have already found their dosage and prefer to use fewer drops
+- 20-30%: for experienced users who have already found their preferred concentration

 Third-Party Lab Testing